1964 All-Ireland Senior Football Championship final

 The 1964 All-Ireland Senior Football Championship final was the 77th All-Ireland Final and the deciding match of the 1964 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.

 Match

+This year's final was played on 27 September.

 Summary

 Galway took a four-point lead in the first ten minutes, and won with the help of Cyril Dunne's nine points.
 It was the first of three All-Ireland SFC titles won by Galway in the 1960s, which made them joint "team of the decade" with Down, who also won three.

 Galway's three 1960s titles came consecutively.

 To say that Kerry were favourites for this final would be an understatement, and given the contrast of both counties' semi-final victories, few people saw past Kerry for the All-Ireland SFC title.
 Galway's hard-fought two-point victory over Meath could hardly compare to Kerry's 12-point demolition of Cavan, or could it.
 If there was a prepared script, Galway didn't read it, as they proceeded to run the favourites ragged with a wonderful display of constructive, intelligent football.
 Their opening salvo yielded 4 points as Kerry sought to impose their own pattern on the game.
 They did manage to save face and at half-time, the four-point gap remained, 0-7 to 0-3 in favour of Galway.
 Early second-half uncertainty on Galway's part almost allowed Kerry back into the decider, and if they had taken one of two early goal chances, they might just have done that.
 It was the wake-up call Galway needed as the flow of the game steered irresistibly into Galway's hands.
 Cyril punished every Kerry indiscretion with the signal of a white flag.
 Mick O'Connell responded with equal aplomb but when Galway's lead extended to six points, it was all over.
 Galway had won a first title since 1956 and a fifth overall.
 It was to be the first part of a memorable "Three In A Row".

 Michael Donnellan died at this game, shortly before his son John lifted the Sam Maguire Cup.